Kevinmatthews100/lendflow-frontend-assessment/README.md

 ### Running `scroll-cards`

 To start a dev server for the scroll-cards assignment, cd to `./assignments/scroll-cards` and run `bun run dev`.
+See that assignments package.json for all available scripts.

 ### Running tests